TheEnbyWitch/LunarViewer/README.md

  - Models with groupframes are not supported yet
  - You can't change the skin that's being previewed
  - No config of any kind is saved (apart from imgui)
+ - There's a slight offset on the UVs that I need to look into

 ## Used open source projects and libraries